sorata000x/Skill-Tree/README.md

 Bug Fix

-- Bug: Overwrites user data on log in
 - Need to show preview on skill edit on
-- Skill tree is not scrolling on long skill tree
 - Close all popups on mouse down instead of mouse up
 - SkillEdit
   - Hover effects for action buttons (close, delete)